stanislaw/SoftwareDesignHeuristics/README.md

   (The Power of 10: Rules for Developing Safety-Critical Code by NASA)
   - TODO

-- **0-1-2-Many I**.
-Most of the people start saying "so many", "infinite" when there is actually 3 or 4, rarely more, things on the table.
+- **0-1-2-Many I.** Most of the people start saying "so many", "infinite" when there is actually 3 or 4, rarely more, things on the table.
 Variation is 1a, 1b, 2a, 2b which is still within limit of 3 or 4.
 This looks like ancient
 calculator: when 0, 1, 2 and then 'many'.
 Algebra looks fairly simple: